fauxpaw/Simple-Carousel/README.md

 ## Using

-To utilize the Simple Carousel, initialize an instance of the SimpleCarousel class with its custom initializer.
+To utilize the Simple Carousel, you will need an array of objects that are or inherit from UIView.
+Initialize an instance of the SimpleCarousel class with its custom initializer.
+See below for an explanation of the arguments in the initializer.

 ```shell
 let myCarousel = SimpleCarousel(withCenterPoint: CGPoint(x: 100, y: 100), withRadius: 50, withDuration: 0.7, withResizing: true, withViews: [UIView1, UIView2...etc])